tedldunn451/django_social_clone/README.md

 # django_social_clone
-A Django app for a social media site
+A Django project for a social media site